opendxl/opendxl-tie-client-python/pydoc/_sources/advancedgetreputationexample.txt

 :func:`dxltieclient.client.TieClient.get_certificate_reputation` method of the :class:`dxltieclient.client.TieClient`
 instance along with the hash values that are used to identify the certificate.

-Once reputations are received, the constants classes in the :class:`dxltieclient.constants` package are used to examine specific fields within the reputation responses.
+Once reputations are received, the constants classes in the :class:`dxltieclient.constants` module are used to examine specific fields within the reputation responses.